RphWbr/visiannot/doc/source/userguide-visiannot.rst

 ============================
 This section introduces the features for managing long recordings.
 All features introduced above are still available for long recordings.
 The class :class:`.ViSiAnnoTLongRec` inherits from :class:`.ViSiAnnoT` and adds specific features to manage long recordings.

 A long recording is defined as a set of consecutive video and/or signal files.
-For example, a long recording lasting for two hours might be composed of four 30-minute length video files and eight 15-minute length signal files.
+If we come back to the example dataset, we have a long recording composed of the following files:

+* Video

+  * Pat01_2021-03-02T09-33-56_BW1.mp4
+  * Pat01_2021-03-02T09-33-56_BW2.mp4
+  * Pat01_2021-03-02T10-03-56_BW1.mp4
+  * Pat01_2021-03-02T10-03-56_BW2.mp4
+  * Pat01_2021-03-02T10-33-56_BW1.mp4
+  * Pat01_2021-03-02T10-33-56_BW2.mp4

+* Signal

+  * physio_2021-03-02T09-34-09.h5

+For both cameras, there are three consecutive video files of 30 minutes.
+The signals "ECG" and "Respiration" are both stored in one file which duration is 1h30min.

+The long recording is divided into several consecutive even-time parts, also called "files".
+The duration of the "files" is set with the keyword argument ``temporal_range`` of the constructor of :class:`.ViSiAnnoTLongRec`.
+It is a tuple of length 2 *(minute, second)*.
+For the example dataset, ``temporal_range=(30, 0)`` would lead to a division of the recording into 3 "files".

-In this context, there are two additional buttons that allow to switch easily from one file to another and a combo box to directly select a specific file in the recording (with respect to the video files, or the first signal if no video). :numref:`fig-file-selection` shows these buttons and the combo box.
+In the context of long recording, there are two additional buttons that allow to switch easily from one "file" to another and a combo box to directly select a specific "file" in the recording. :numref:`fig-file-selection` shows these buttons and the combo box.

 .. _fig-file-selection: